Protect Your Rights – Don’t Be a Victim!

 Many employers expose themselves to liability for wrongful termination in the above situations simply because they do not know any better.
 Yet other employers are perfectly aware that they can be successfully sued but are willing to gamble that a phony or pretextual reason based on your alleged poor performance, attendance or some other factor might cover up the retaliatory nature of the firing or if you opposed sexual harassment or advancement by your superior, report such claims to our office.
 In addition, if you reported such claims to your Human Resources or state agency, and were then retaliated against, your rights must be represented by a knowledgeable and experienced attorney.

 It is important to remember that even though your discrimination case is not proven, if you were retaliated against for filing a discrimination case your employer will independently be found guilty of the retaliation as that case may stand on itself.

 Whatever the circumstances of your wrongful termination claim, we know how to investigate your case, present the evidence that indicates a malicious or retaliatory motive on your employer’s part, and prove your lost income and the resulting damage to your career.

 Your Time To File A Claim Is Limited.
 Get A Free Consultation Today.

-Depending on what specific law supports your claim for retaliation, the time for filing a lawsuit or formal complaint might be very short — in some cases, only 180 days.
+Depending on what specific law supports your claim for retaliation, many of the statutes require that the claims are filed within a certain amount of time.
+The time might be very short— in some cases, only 180 days.